 How will this project solve this problem?

-CCA provides supportive mentors to children undergoing emotionally isolating and physically difficult cancer treatment.
+CCA provides trusted, supportive mentors to children and teens undergoing emotionally isolating and physically difficult treatment.
 These activities renew a child's sense of control, bring laughter and distraction, reduce isolation and build self-esteem.

 Potential Long Term Impact